TABLE OF CONTENTS

 Native advertising is a creative asset type that is comprised of text fields like the header or body copy and a creative asset.
 When a native advertisement is programmatically bought, the fields are placed in an ad unit stylized by the publisher that fits seamlessly into the context and design of the publisher’s website.

 Please note that native assets files must be in either .jpg or .png file type.
+If advertiser is looking to run Native Video ads, please let your dedicated Account Manager know as the team can configure this ad format on the back-end.

 |Native Creative Asset Element||Description|